Felicity520666/Music-Genre-Archive/README.md

 ## About The Game

 In this visual novel, I want to create something that is both fun. musical, and educational.
-It connects to my interest in music, especially since I am currently studying music in class.
+It connects to my interest in music ♪♡, especially since I am currently studying music in class.
 I feel very inspired, but sometimes I also feel like I’m behind, because I don’t know many music genres or their different vibes.
 That’s why this visual novel will combine art and storytelling with educational content, helping players learn about different music genres in a creative and engaging way.𝄞⨾𓍢ִ໋🎧ྀི

 ## Features